Squishy6094/character-select-coop/API-doc.md

 A function that returns the either True or False if the Menu Options is Open or not.

 ## _G.charSelect.get_status()
-A function that returns the status of an inputted value relitive to the option table
+A function that returns the status of an inputted value relative to the option table

 Inputs can be the following:
 ```